• Services

 And so, yeah, they want to hire you back.
 And what's cool about assessments, at least for me is that in many ways, you can measure the impact of the consulting presence through multiple assessments, and you see things change.

-Sylvain: For me, being a data guy, that's really important.
-How many times have we been ourselves assessed and you get a report that says something about you which is really cool, and then nothing's done about it?
+Sylvain: For me, being a data guy, that’s really important.
+How many times have we been ourselves assessed and you get a report that says something about you which is really cool, and then nothing’s done about it?
 You may feel good about the training, there was a fun time.
 But then, the ball gets dropped.
-So, you feel like ultimately, it was fun, but it was kind of a waste of time in the end.
+So, you feel like ultimately, it was fun but it was kind of a waste of time in the end.

-So, what is your plan?
-Because this seems to be a disruptor in your approach, like in the way you're doing things.
+So what is your plan?
+Because this seems to be a disruptor in your approach, like in the way you’re doing things.
 What are your plans for your business to expand and expose this type of process throughout the world?
 Do you have any big plans, or is it more local?

-Sylvain: I think that's fantastic insights into how you do things in generating continuous success and growth.
+Sylvain: I think that’s fantastic insights into how you do things in generating continuous success and growth.
 This is the world we live in now.
 I mean, most employees nowadays want to have growth.
 Just like your Ernest and Young example.
 They want to have that kind of environment.
+They want to feel like they can grow, change companies, and improve themselves.

 And it's become kind of an employee market in part because of that, and you are tapping into that.
 Basically, that desire and companies that want to tap into that for their own growth as well.
 So, I would encourage anybody that's watching this or reading this in an interview format, on print or online.